Corporate Strategic Plan

 - (External link)(External link)Artist, Linfeng Zhou, awarded poppy marker public art commission(External link).

-Strategic Focus - Promote community safety
+Strategic Focus: Promote community safety

 - Pickering Fire kicks off its annual fire education campaign, ‘FireSafe Pickering’(External link), to educate residents about fire safety and fire-related issues in the community.